-How to do a scavenger hunt:
+How to do a camping scavenger hunt:

 If you’d like to get fancy, I’ve seen lists taped to bags, or laminated lists.
 If you’re a family that prefers to ‘take only pictures’ these scavenger hunts will work for you as well.
 In fact, sometimes the kids really enjoy the added element of taking a photo of all their finds.

 Either way, remember, the goal here is to get outside and have fun!

-Getting to know your campsite scavenger hunt
+Getting to know your campground scavenger hunt

 Thinking about what to put into a camping scavenger hunt, it occurred to me that there are lots of things around the campground that I usually point out to my kids for safety and orientation .
 So, I thought, perhaps I could integrate that teaching into the scavenger hunt itself.

 This list will be most helpful if you do it with your children as apposed to having them do it independently .
 When we get to a new campground we take our kids to find the bathrooms, the play area, take note of memorable structures, and discuss safe boundaries for their roaming.

 Are you someone who loves walking around the campground and checking out everyone else’s setups?
 I am definitely that snoopy person!

 I love seeing all the cool tents people have or the super huge motor homes or the decked out camping kitchens people set up.
 And then there are the cute little retro units and all the sweet dogs to say hi to and all the kids running around just as eager to spy new people as I am.
 Anyhow, if your family enjoys this, then this scavenger hunt will be a great fit!